See the old way

 St Croix County will serve as history steward for the county.
 A new Board has been created with representatives from around the county, who will work together to promote our shared history.
 The first step was to create a website that provides access to countywide history resources.
 Have a look at the rich history of our county by visiting

-The historic Hudson Octagon House Museum is likewise reorganizing under the new 501c3 Hudson Area History Connection, Inc. We have new branding in place to portray our mission of bringing history to life at the Octagon House museum complex with engaging, creative, and vibrant programming for visitors and residents of the Hudson community.
+The historic Hudson Octagon House Museum is likewise reorganizing under the new name Hudson Area History Connection, Inc. We have new branding in place to portray our new focused mission of "Bringing history to life!" at the historic Octagon House museum complex with engaging, creative, and vibrant programming for visitors and residents of the Hudson community.
+Come see the old way, in a new way...